Lakelander rifle: History

 After a while the manufacturing was moved to Sweden.
 Lakelander was amongst others produced under the name Varberger by Norråkers vapen in Norråker, Ångermanland.
 The model was called NV for Norråkers vapen.
 At some point in time, Varbergs Finmekanik simplified the design and introduced Varberger 757 as their base model with 6 locking lugs instead of 9, and with a two-point safety.
 A budget model was also introduced, named Varberger 717 (later 711), which had 3 locking lugs.
 Varberger 777 was a more expensive and better looking model which had 6 locking lugs, but which otherwise was similar to the 717.
 The Varberger models were available in most common chamberings, and were manufactured around 1991-1998.
-The Varberger rifles were only drillef for lose scope bases, and bases for Remington 700 allegedly fits.
+The Varberger rifles were only drilled for lose scope bases, and bases for Remington 700 allegedly fits.

 NFT also started to produce a rifle based on the original Lakelander rifle.
 This was named Kongsberg 389, and the name comes from the first rifle being delivered in the 3rd month of 1989.
 Kongsberg 389 had 3 locking lugs.
 A prototype is on display at the Norwegian Mining Museum.
 When Kongsberg Våpenfabrikk went bankrupt in 1987, some of the employees bought the part of the factory engaged in rifle production, but lost the right to use the Lakelander name.
 Hence, the next model was called Kongsberg 393 (without Lakelander) since the first rifle was delivered in the 3rd month of 1993.
 Kongsberg 393 has an integrated weaver rail milled into its receiver.
 Some Lakelander rifles came with open barrel-mounted sights.
 The rifle was delivered with different types of stocks, with trim alternatives including "standard", "luxe" and "classic".
-Among known weaknesses of the Kongsberg Lakelander is that the trigger guard (made of plastic) can crack, that the stock can crack at the rear stock screw, and that the fromt stock screw can rub against the bolt.
+Among known weaknesses of the Kongsberg Lakelander is that the trigger guard (made of plastic) can crack, that the stock can crack at the rear stock screw, and that the from stock screw can rub against the bolt.